Hareesh108/reactcraft-snippets/README.md

-# ⚡ ReactCraft Snippets
+# ⚡ Advanced React Snippets

 🎯 *Tired of typing the same React boilerplate over and over again?*
-✨ **ReactCraft Snippets** is here to cast a magical spell on your productivity!
+✨ **Advanced React Snippets** is here to cast a magical spell on your productivity!

 ---